 Welcome to Netflix on your Chromecast!
 Use this article to learn about Netflix features and how to set up and sign out of your account.
 If you’re unsure if your device supports Netflix, follow the steps on the “Set up Netflix” tab to attempt to locate the Netflix app.

-Netflix is available on many Chromecast devices.
+Netflix is available on many Chromecast models.
 Netflix streaming features on supported devices include:

 Chromecasts will work with Netflix wherever Netflix is available, but may only be available for purchase in these regions.

-Your Chromecast gives you the ability to control your Netflix experience from your Android device, Apple mobile device (iPad, iPhone, and iPod touch), or the Netflix website in your Chrome browser with the Google Cast extension installed.
+Your Chromecast gives you the ability to control your Netflix experience from your Android mobile device, your Apple mobile device (iPad, iPhone, and iPod touch), or your computer from a Chrome browser with the Google Cast extension installed.

-Compatible with Wi-Fi enabled Android smartphones and tablets running Android 4.1 or later smartphones and tablets.
+Compatible with Wi-Fi enabled Android smartphones and tablets running Android 4.1 or later.

 Compatible with the Chrome browser on Windows, Mac, and Chromebook computers